tjcim/ptscripts/README.md

 * fix get_internal_ip - This only works for http sites.
 I should filter out ssl sites to start with, then figure out if the same works over ssl.
 * Parse nikto csvs to combine them and pull out vulnerabilities to one file.
 * Parse through wpscan results to pull out vulnerabilities identified.
-* fierce
-* ARIN/ICANN
-* DNSDumpster
-* imgkit to take images of output